Fractured Magic: Chapter Thirteen

 “Trust me, he’s not the type to mind.”

-While Maebhe and Dinara lingered at the gate, Roman stepped up to the front door, the brass knocker creaking as he used it to knock twice, pausing briefly before knocking three more times.
+While Maebhe and Dinara lingered at the gate, Roman stepped up to the front door, the brass knocker creaking as he used it to knock twice, then paused before knocking three more times.
 After that fifth knock, the door flew open, revealing a disheveled-looking man with a full beard and wild eyes.
 His hair, which stuck in every direction, was the sort of seashell-gray that implied it had once been a bright, vivid red.

-Roman opened his mouth to speak, but the man cut him off, saying, “Code’s changed,” and slamming the door in his face.
+When Roman opened his mouth to speak, the man cut him off, saying, “Code’s changed,” and slamming the door in his face.
 Roman glanced sheepishly back at Maebhe and Dinara, then knocked more insistently.
 This time, when the door opened, the man was grinning.
 “Only kidding, Aim!
 It’s great to see you alive, my friend!”

 “Alive?”
 Maebhe asked, at the same time Dinara asked, “Aim?”